Semi Truck Battery Replacement: How to Change & Maintain Semi Truck Batteries

 Look for high cold cranking amps (CCA) and strong reserve capacity for hotel loads (TV, microwave, laptop, etc.).

-Interstate, CAT, and other products are built for commercial use offer long life and reliability.
+Interstate, CAT, and other products are built for commercial use that offer long life and reliability.

 Still unsure of what to buy?
 Refer to your owner’s manual or call a product expert for assistance.